Leeds - West Brom: How to watch, stream, team news, odds

 Team news: Leeds – West Brom (INJURY REPORT)

-Leeds: OUT: Mateusz Klich (undisclosed), Adam Forshaw (groin), Helder Costa (back), Robin Koch (undisclosed)
+Leeds: OUT: Mateusz Klich (rested), Adam Forshaw (groin), Helder Costa (back), Robin Koch (rested), Diego Llorente (groin)

 Odds and ends (full odds provided by our partner, PointsBet)